Solutions for Pythiumdiseases

 By Lane Tredway, Ph.D., technical services manager for Syngenta

 Don’t wait until July or August to begin planning for Pythium.
 While that is the key time to prevent Pythium blight on cool-season grasses, other Pythium diseases can attack throughout the growing season.
-Many people think of Pythium as a single pathogen, but it is actually a complex group of diseases.
-Understanding the differences among these diseases is essential to their diagnosis and effective management.
+Many people think of Pythium as a single pathogen, but it is actually a group of diseases with unique symptoms and management strategies.
+Understanding the differences among Pythium diseases is essential to their diagnosis and effective management.

-Rhizoctonia diseases (brown patch, yellow patch, brown ring patch and large patch) are all caused by species of Rhizoctonia that vary widely in the conditions that trigger them, the symptoms they produce and the best approaches to their management.
-Similarly, Pythium blight, Pythium root rot and Pythium root dysfunction are very different diseases.
+Three Pythium diseases are common in golf course turf - Pythium blight, Pythium root rot and Pythium root dysfunction – but their importance varies regionally and by grass species.
 Determining which Pythium diseases have the potential to develop in your turf is a critical first step in developing an effective disease management plan.

 - Pythium blight is a foliar disease, most often caused by Pythium aphanidermatum in cool-season grasses.
 Bluegrasses and ryegrasses are most susceptible to Pythium blight, but bentgrasses and fescues can also be affected when conditions are highly favorable.
 The disease is stimulated by hot and humid weather, particularly when night temperatures are consistently above 68° F.